Weighted wave envelope estimates for the parabola: Introduction

 By Plancherel's theorem, these functions $\{ f_\theta\}$ are orthogonal on $L^2(\R^2)$: $\| f\|_{L^2}^2 \leq C \sum_{\theta} \| f_\theta \|_{L^2}^2$.
 Moreover, the family exhibits certain $L^p$ orthogonality due to the curvature properties of the parabola for some $p$ larger than $2$.
 For instance, the classical square function estimate for the parabola (see \cite{Co}) states that

-This inequality relies on the geometric observation by Fefferman \cite{Fe} that the algebraic differences $\theta- \theta'$ overlap only finitely often as $\theta\neq \theta'$ vary.
+This inequality relies on the geometric observation by Fefferman \cite{Fe} that the algebraic sums $\theta+ \theta'$ overlap only finitely often as $\theta$ and $\theta'$ vary.
 See also \cite{GGPRY,Mal, GM2} for extensions to non-degenerate curves in higher dimensions.
 Square function estimates of the form \eqref{eqn:Fef} have several important applications in harmonic analysis.
 The sharp square function estimate \eqref{eqn:Fef} is known to imply sharp results for the Kakeya maximal function, the Bochner-Riesz multipliers, the Fourier restriction operator, and local smoothing estimates for the Schr\"odinger equation; see \cite{Carbery, Yung} and references therein.
-In higher dimensions, it is conjectured that \eqref{eqn:Fef} holds with $L^4(\R^2)$ replaced by $L^{\frac{2d}{d-1}}(\R^d)$, which remains wide open.
+For the paraboloid in higher dimensions, it is conjectured that \eqref{eqn:Fef} holds with $L^4(\R^2)$ replaced by $L^{\frac{2d}{d-1}}(\R^d)$, which remains wide open.

 Let $H: \R^2 \to [0,\infty)$ be a bounded function on $\R^2$.
 The main goal of this paper is to establish weighted square function estimates of the form

 for $2\leq p\leq 4$ and to explore some of its consequences.
 To describe the constant $C_{p,H}(R)$, we need to introduce a family of tubes originating from a multiscale analysis.
 Let $s$ be a dyadic number in the range $R^{-1/2}\le s\le1$.
 At each scale $s$, we cover $N_{s^2} \cP$ by canonical blocks $\{\tau \}$ of dimension $s\times s^{2}$ and use $|\tau|=s$ to denote the scale.
 For the smallest scale $s=R^{-1/2}$, these blocks are just $\{ \theta \}$.